N3RDIUM/channel/archer-devlog1-old/script.md

 [VISUAL] Potato go boom [on "potato"]

-We're gonna be dipping our toes into the vast sea of raytracing today.
-We will render a solid sphere on a solid skybox, and perhaps deal with multiple spheres too.
+We're gonna dip our toes into the world of raytracing today.
+We will render a solid sphere on a solid skybox.
+Although that sounds quite lame, according to Ray Tracing in One Weekend, we're closer to half-way there than we are from scratch.
 We will do this in a way completely different to rasterization.
 We will shoot rays out of our camera for every pixel on the screen, and see if they hit the sphere.
 If they do, the color of that pixel is the color of the sphere.
 Else, its color is that of the skybox.